Find Grad Schools

 Doctor’s Degrees in Education

 There are 525 colleges and univerities across the nation that offer a doctor's degree in education.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 37% were students from underrepresented racial-ethnic groups.
-Also, 5.5% of education graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 38% were from an underrepresented racial-ethnic group.
+Also, 5.0% of education graduates were international students.

 Education Levels of Education Majors

-During the 2020-2021 academic year, 13,937 students earned their doctor's degree in education.
+During the most recent year for which data is available, 15,143 people earned their doctor's degree in education.
 This earns it the #3 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in education at each degree level.